Amazon says it’s doubling down on opening Whole Foods stores. That sounds familiar.

 That sounds like a lot.
 But it also sounds familiar.

 Amazon and Whole Foods have been talking up aggressive expansion plans for years, without much to show for it.
-In May 2024, Whole Foods CEO Jason Buechel said the grocer aimed to open more than 30 stores per year, with 75 locations already in the development pipeline.
+In May 2024, then Whole Foods CEO Jason Buechel said the grocer aimed to open more than 30 stores per year, with 75 locations already in the development pipeline.

 Yet the store count tells a much slower story.
-According to Wayback Machine archives of Whole Foods’ “About” page, the company had 514 US stores, 14 in Canada, and 7 in the UK as of June 2023.
-Nearly two years later, that page lists 531 US stores, 12 in Canada, and 6 in the UK — a net increase of just 14 stores worldwide, or roughly seven per year.
+According to Wayback Machine archives of Whole Foods’ “About” page, the company had 514 US stores, 14 in Canada, and seven in the UK as of June 2023.
+Nearly two years later, that page lists 531 US stores, 12 in Canada, and six in the UK — a net increase of just 14 stores worldwide, or roughly seven per year.
 That total includes closures, meaning Whole Foods may have opened more locations than that but shuttered others along the way.

 Amazon didn’t respond to specific questions about what happened to the earlier rollout.
 Instead, it pointed back to language from Tuesday’s press release.